Summary

 Microsoft Office SmartArt can create org charts in Excel, Outlook, PowerPoint, or Word.
 It shows who reports to whom.

-SmartArt Style mixes line styles and 3-D effects.
+SmartArt Style combines line styles and 3-D effects.
 These give you unique and expert org chart looks.
 These options help your charts look polished without design skills.

 Start with the hierarchy layout in SmartArt.
 Add your current team first.
 Then use different colors to show planned hires for 2026.
 Smart visual organizational charts planning starts here.